top of page

 Shawn Vesel, MS, BCBA

-I’m Carissa Harris.
-I have been working in the field of behavior analysis since 2014, and I became a Board Certified Behavior Analyst in 2018 through Florida Institute of Technology.
-I received my Bachelor's of Arts in Psychology from Wright State University in Ohio, and I attended University of the Rockies where I received a Master’s in Administrative Psychology.
-I knew I wanted to become a BCBA only a few months into this field, because I witnessed the progress kids were making, learning to communicate and developing new skills.
-As someone who was intensely shy as a child, it meant so much to me to help kids learn to express their wants and needs.
-Also, as someone who is a total nerd, I love looking at graphs, taking data, and thinking of the best ways to teach kids certain skills, which is what behavior analysis is all about.
-I am very passionate about what I do, and I love getting to know the kids that I work with while being silly and having lots of fun with them.
-On my off time, I am still a giant nerd who loves books, writing, musicals, super heroes, video games, and trivia nights at local breweries.
+I’m Carissa Harris, a clinical supervisor and Board Certified Behavior Analyst (BCBA).
+I grew up as a military dependent, which means I lived all over in places like Turkey, Alaska, and Illinois, but I ultimately settled here in Colorado Springs to be near my family and to enjoy the view of the mountains.
+I have been working in the field of behavior analysis since 2014, and I became a Board Certified Behavior Analyst in 2018.
+I received my Bachelor's of Arts in Psychology from Wright State University, and I attended the University of the Rockies where I received a Master’s in Administrative Psychology.
+I knew I wanted to become a BCBA only a few months into this field, because I witnessed the significant progress my clients were making through learning to communicate and developing vital skills.
+As someone who was intensely shy as a child, it's so meaningful to me to teach kids how to express their wants and needs and how to interact with others.
+Also, as a total nerd, I love looking at graphs and figuring out the best ways to teach certain skills.
+I am passionate about what I do, and I love getting to know those I work with while we have tons of fun together.
+On my off time, I am still a nerd who loves books, musicals, Spider-man, video games, and trivia nights at local breweries.

 I’m Anna Hasbrouck, a clinical supervisor and Board Certified Behavior Analyst (BCBA).
 I graduated from Montana State University with my master’s degree in special education in 2018, and my bachelor’s degree in family and consumer sciences in 2011.
 I have over ten years of experience utilizing applied behavior analysis practices with children with neurodevelopmental and emotional-behavior disorders in school, day treatment, clinical, and home settings.
 Using effective and evidence-based practices to help children and families with behavioral, social, and emotional challenges is a strong passion of mine.
 I believe that all behavior is a form of communication; a way to get things we want, remove things we don’t want, express how we feel, and engage socially with others around us.
 Each day I am amazed by the kids I work with and the gains they make, regardless of how large or small.
 As a native to Colorado, I am happy to be back in this beautiful place after spending twelve years in Montana.
 When I am not working, I can be found playing board games, baking cookies, skiing, camping, and backpacking.